 Becoming Climate Artivists

-This learning journey is co-designed by young adults for young adults so as to transform the way we tackle the climate crisis.
-Our goal is to inspire and empower you to mobilize the arts, creativity and our community, so that we can deal with this global emergency effectively and with joy, through activism and climate change work.
-You can still register here.
+This learning journey was co-designed by young adults for young adults so as to transform the way we tackle the climate crisis.
+Our goal was to inspire and empower you to mobilize the arts, creativity and our community, so that we can deal with this global emergency effectively and with joy, through activism and climate change work.
+The learning journey finished in April 2024, but you can join our ‘Becoming Climate Artivists’ learning community.

 We are living in the midst of a climate crisis.
 Devastating droughts, floods and fires are raging in Europe and around the world.
 The urgency of the crisis, combined with lack of political action, can easily lead to despair, powerlessness and apathy.
 That is why alternative narratives are so important.
 What if urgency means that there is only time for what matters most?
 Now, more than ever, we need young people to take a leap, be creative and dare to do things differently.

-With the support from the Erasmus+ program, One Resilient Earth and Climate Creativity are offering a free online Learning Journey targeting Europe-based youth, while being open to participation of youth from around the globe.
+With the support from the Erasmus+ program, One Resilient Earth and Climate Creativity offered a free online Learning Journey targeting Europe-based youth, while being open to participation of youth from around the globe.

-What is the purpose of the learning journey?
+What was the purpose of the learning journey?

-The purpose of the learning journey is to create a safe space where young people can explore ways to cultivate awareness and social change through art and storytelling, also known as artivism.
+The purpose of the learning journey was to create a safe space where young people can explore ways to cultivate awareness and social change through art and storytelling, also known as artivism.
 As young people are entering organizations and workplaces, they often find themselves trapped in limiting mindsets, systems and structures.
-This learning journey provides students and young professionals with the knowledge, skills and tools they need to co-create initiatives transforming universities, workplaces and communities.
-The journey is undertaken as a community to nurture resilience, creativity and wellbeing.
+This learning journey provided students and young professionals with the knowledge, skills and tools they need to co-create initiatives transforming universities, workplaces and communities.
+The journey was undertaken as a community to nurture resilience, creativity and wellbeing.

-The Learning Journey is open to all young people of 18-30 years of age, who are curious about climate change.
-We welcome (aspiring) artists, creatives, climate activitists, young sustainability professionals, … as well as youth who have not been involved in climate action in the past.
+The Learning Journey was open to all young people of 18-30 years of age, who are curious about climate change.
+We welcomed (aspiring) artists, creatives, climate activitists, young sustainability professionals, … as well as youth who have not been involved in climate action in the past.

-• You wish to work with the arts as a channel for transformation, and are willing to explore your own creativity through various artistic expressions
+• Wish to work with the arts as a channel for transformation, and are willing to explore your own creativity through various artistic expressions

-• You wish to address the root causes of the deeper ecological crisis we are entangled in
+• Wish to address the root causes of the deeper ecological crisis we are entangled in

-• You feel the need to address climate injustice, environmental racism, colonial continuities, and flawed developmental paradigms
+• Feel the need to address climate injustice, environmental racism, colonial continuities, and flawed developmental paradigms

-• You understand that self-care is community care, and vice versa, and value all living beings or ‘the more-than-human world’
+• Understand that self-care is community care, and vice versa, and value all living beings or ‘the more-than-human world’

-• You need community, either locally or transnationally, and are wiling to engage with respect for all, and humility
+• Need community, either locally or transnationally, and are wiling to engage with respect for all, and humility

-• You are ready to play, be vulnerable, un-learn, re-learn, share, and support others to grow
+• Are ready to play, be vulnerable, un-learn, re-learn, share, and support others to grow

-The Learning Journey will feature a variety of practitioners, scientists, artists, and storytellers, who will share their lived experience as well as a simple methods and tools to mobilize the arts and creativity to rethink activism and/or engage in transformative work in the sustainability sector.
-The wonderful humans who will be sharing their life work and life stories during the workshops will are being chosen during the co-design process with Europe-based young people, in the course October-November.
-Hence, this page will be regularly updated.
-For now, we can confirm the participation of Tori Tsui (Author, Climate Justice & (Environ)mental Health), Joshua Konkankoh (Indigenous Elder and Permaculture Practitioner), Sarah Queblatin (Designer for Resilience and Regeneration), Iselin Shumba (Actress and Climate Activist), Amy Franceschini (Artist, Designer and Founder of Futurefarmers) and Liv Torc and Chris Redmond ( Poets at Hot Poets) .
+The Learning Journey featured a variety of practitioners, scientists, artists, and storytellers, who shared their lived experience as well as a simple methods and tools to mobilize the arts and creativity to rethink activism and/or engage in transformative work in the sustainability sector.
+Those wonderful humans included: Tori Tsui (Author, Climate Justice & (Environ)mental Health), Joshua Konkankoh (Indigenous Elder and Permaculture Practitioner), Sarah Queblatin (Designer for Resilience and Regeneration), Meera Dasgupta (Poet and Eco-Activist), Iselin Shumba (Actress and Climate Activist), Amy Franceschini (Artist, Designer and Founder of Futurefarmers) and Liv Torc and Chris Redmond ( Poets at Hot Poets) .

-Through eight online workshops participants get to learn about the impact of different art forms in fostering effective climate action, and will have an opportunity to practice with theatre, dance, music, drawing and storytelling.
-Becoming a Climate Artivist is a personal and collective journey where we will explore:
+Through eight online workshops participants got to learn about the impact of different art forms in fostering effective climate action, and will have an opportunity to practice with theatre, dance, music, drawing and storytelling.
+Becoming a Climate Artivist is a personal and collective journey where we explored:

 • what can be the role of arts in climate activism and climate change work